SatvikVarshney/Elicit/README.md

 Elicit revolutionizes the way we interact with document contents by providing a direct, conversational interface.
 This tool not only facilitates the extraction of information from PDFs but also enhances user engagement with textual content.
 Through the use of cutting-edge AI technology, Elicit ensures that users can engage with their documents in a more intuitive and efficient manner.

-### Sample Snapshot
+### Sample Demonstration Overview

 ![image](https://github.com/SatvikVarshney/Elicit/assets/114079530/27ff69ca-81d1-4afe-8180-1fe9b2f3c2e4)

-The Sample Snapshot conversation with Elicit is based on the information contained in the PDF "Bridging The Divide".
-The sample PDF is available in the 'Sample PDFs' Folder.
+This sample demonstration showcases a conversation with Elicit, based on information extracted from the PDF titled "Bridging The Divide."
+For those interested in exploring this interaction further, the sample PDF is available in the 'Sample PDFs' folder.

 ## Key Features